Basic information on the lay of the land, its history and local peculiarities - so you can act like a local during your stay in Zurich.

 Despite the boom of mobile phones there are still lots of public phones in Zurich.
 They all take coins, most of them both francs and euros.
 Most of them will accept your credit card as well.
 There are phone cards too: Ask for a taxcard (5, 10 and 20Sfr available) at newsstands or railway stations.
 Switzerland's calling code is +41, Zurich's code is (0)44 or (0)43.

-We list the country code before all telephone numbers.
+We list the country code before all telephone numbers in parentheses.
 Of course you only have to use it if you are dialling from abroad.
 If you are already in Switzerland, just ignore the +41 prefix, dial 0 an then the nine-digit number.

 Lots of shops and restaurants will be happy to take euros as well, but the exchange rate you usually get is bad.
 You will be better off changing your euros or any other currency at a bank or at the main railway station.
 Banks usually charge a fee if you are not one of their customers.